dbierer/php-class-notes/zff-ii-nov-2017.md

 * http://localhost:9999/#/9/30: drop ref to translation
 * http://localhost:9999/#/9/55: remove ref to translatable routes
 * http://localhost:9999/#/9/59: used in any customer view helper s/be used in any custom view helper
+* http://localhost:9999/#/10/12: zend-expressive of zend-stratigility  s/be zend-expressive or zend-stratigility
+* http://localhost:9999/#/10/50: both Request and Request  s/be both Request and Response
+* http://localhost:9999/#/10/58: s/be ../guestbook/admin not manage

 ## LAB NOTES:
 * Doctrine Lab: PLEASE change modules/Doctrine/config/module.config.php::router=>routes=>events to router=>routes=>doctrine
 * Auth/Password Lab: missing Application\Model\AbstractModel ==> copy this from the guestbook project